electric-sql/electric/website/docs/integrations/digital-ocean.md

 Digital Ocean provides [Managed Postgres](https://docs.digitalocean.com/products/databases/postgresql/).
 This has logical replication enabled and works with Electric out of the box.

+> [!Tip] Use <code>doadmin</code> for older Postgres versions
+> If you're using Postgres version 15 or lower, you will need to connect to Digital Ocean Managed Postgres as the default `doadmin` user, in order for Electric to establish a logical replication connection.
+>
+> (With later Postgres versions its fine to use the `doadmin` role to create other users and grant them `REPLICATION`).

 ### Deploy Electric

 Digital Ocean has a number of different ways to deploy web services.
 We recommend using a [Docker Droplet](https://marketplace.digitalocean.com/apps/docker).